Lander type

 How does CasinoLanders build a review directory?

 You describe the directory in Claude through your MCP, and the AI reads your casino library and assembles the index for you.
 It lists every review through a dynamic-variable loop, adds the rating and the link for each entry, and includes ItemList schema and the SEO structure.
-You review the preview and deploy to your own domain in one click, with Cloudflare, DNS, and SSL configured for you.
+You review the preview, then add your domain on the Domains page, point one DNS A record at the server IP, and click Verify to get a free Let's Encrypt SSL certificate issued automatically over HTTPS.

 Does it update as I add reviews?